isaacnmm/pestpolicy-hugo2XX/content/posts/what-soap-can-i-use-to-wash-my-dog/index.md

 - Human skin is acidic while a dogs skin is an alkane using the identification on the periodic table.
 - Therefore, using human shampoo on dogs will definitely have some effect on the dogs skin.
 The same shampoos that moisturize the human body are more likely to trigger itching and dry skin on the puppy.
-Some may even result in bacterial infection affecting the health of your dog.�There are those that can serve both as human shampoo and used to wash dogs.
+Some may even result in bacterial infection affecting the health of your dog.There are those that can serve both as human shampoo and used to wash dogs.
 ### **2. Can I use baby shampoo on my dog?**
 Baby shampoo very good shampoos for washing your dog.
 If I were, you, I would rather use baby shampoos to wash my dog than adult shampoo.
 - From the way they are formulated, they are used on delicate skin and without artificial coloring and perfumes.